mrocklin/thesis/dynamic-static.md

 #### Cons

 *   Requires a runtime system to perform scheduling (consumes resources)
-*   May not optimally schedule tasks (not very performant)
+*   May not optimally schedule tasks (not performant in unbalanced situations)

 ### Static Scheduling

-Static scheduling algorithms analyze the performance characteristics of both the computation and the hardware to create a schedule at compile time.
+Static scheduling algorithms analyze given performance characteristics of both the computation and the hardware to create a schedule at compile time.
 Because the analysis happens once it is common to use more sophisticated and time-consuming algorithms to determine an optimal schedule.
+However, the correct execution of the parallel program now depends on the accuracy of the performance information.

 #### Pros

-*   Generally higher performance under optimal conditions
+*   Better best-case performance
 *   No runtime scheduler required (cheap at runtime)

 #### Cons